 - Clean and disinfect your home or workspace throughout the day with wipes and disinfectant sprays

-We are still here.
+ChildSavers is open for child and family therapy in Richmond, VA.
 Our staff is committed to maintaining our critical mental health services as long as it is safe to do so and will continue to offer therapy sessions from our Church Hill location.

 If you do not feel comfortable meeting with your ChildSavers clinicians, mental health services will be available via telehealth effective April 1, 2020.
 ChildSavers clinicians are able to continue to work with you over the phone or in-person on a limited basis.
 Dr. Simon is able to continue taking appointments in-person appointments on a limited basis.